 Oxford is a city in Oxfordshire, England.
 It is home to the University of Oxford.
 It is known as the "city of dreaming spires", a term coined by Matthew Arnold in reference to the harmonious architecture of the university buildings.
 The River Thames runs through Oxford, where for a distance of some 10 miles it is known as the Isis.

 Oxford served as the home base for King Charles during the English Civil War.
 The town itself supported the Parliamentary cause, but the University was staunchly royalist.
 In 1642 the colleges of Oxford University gave most of their plate to Charles.
 From 1642 to 1646 Charles stayed at Christ Church, while Queen Henrietta Maria had her court at Merton College.
-The other colleges hosted the rest of the royal court.
 Oxford suffered for its support of Charles when the war was over.
 In 1650 Oliver Cromwell was made Chancellor of the University, and many heads of colleges were replaced with Cromwell supporters.
-The following year Parliament ordered the city to be slighted - destroying its defences.
-Two roads connect modern Woodstock Road and the Banbury Road: North Parade and South Parade.
-Contrary to common sense, North Parade runs south of South Parade.
-The reason for this is that during the Civil War when Charles I was besieged by Cromwell at Oxford, North Parade represented the Royalist North Front, while South Parade was the Roundhead Southern Front.
+The following year Parliament ordered the city to be slighted by destroying its defences.

 Some of Oxford's great buildings date from the 18th century.
 Queen's College was rebuilt, as was Magdalen Bridge and Folly Bridge.
-New structures from this period included the Radcliffe Camera and Observatory, and the Clarendon Building.
+New structures from this period included the Radcliffe Camera and Observatory.

 St. Frideswide built the abbey as a means to preserve her virginity.
 When a persistent suitor tried to take the abbey and the abbess by force, he was struck blind.
 Only when the saintly Frideswide forgave him was the unfortunate man's sight restored.
 St. Frideswide is now the patron saint of the city of Oxford.